Billy Dale’s Self-portrait

 “Billy, I bought a painting from a rancher in South Texas during an auction, and I’ve had it hanging in my house for years.
 The other day, I was looking at it and noticed that the running back had a pug nose, and I thought it might be you.
 If you want, I’ll bring it to your house, and you can have it if the runner is you.”

-Ragan’s paintings hang on many walls and hallways on The University of Texas campus.
-Here’s a montage of some of his work and a link to the Texas Legacy Support Network’s (TLSN’s) interview with Ragan in 2021.
+Ragan’s paintings hang on many walls and hallways on the University of Texas campus.
+Here’s a montage of some of his work, along with a link to the Texas Legacy Support Network’s (TLSN’s) 2021 interview with Ragan.

 https://www.texaslsn.org/ragan-gennusa